HRTCloudDemo/HRTCloudDemo.github.io/_prereqs/001/index.markdown

 * Open [ibm.onthehub.com](https://ibm.onthehub.com/) in a browser
 * Put the "_IBM Cloud_ Promo Code - 6 Month Trial" into the shopping cart.
 * Confirm the account by clicking the link in the eMail you received.
 * Register for the _IBM Cloud_-Promo-Code with your personal *registration code* that you received.
-You don't need the option "Request Additional Eligibility".
+You don't need the option "Requebst Additional Eligibility".
 * Go back to the shopping cart and then to the checkout.
 * Check the terms and conditions and choose "Accept", if you agree.
 * Complete the details form.
 For the course name, you can use `Hochschule Reutlingen Cloud Demo`.